wjburton/personal_website/content/post/intrepretable_model_log_part2/index.md

 *Embarked vs Survived* <br>

-<p>While the Chi-Squared test shows there is a significant difference in survival among these levels they don't seem to be very important, and would also require more investigation to be able to explain why one location changes the survival likelihood. </p>
+<p>While the Chi-Squared test shows there is a significant difference in survivability among these levels they don't seem to be very important, and would also require more investigation to be able to explain why one location changes the survival likelihood. </p>
 <pre class="r"><code>embarked_tbl &lt;- table(df$Survived, df$Embarked)
 chisq.test(embarked_tbl)</code></pre>
 <pre><code>## Pearson's Chi-squared test